Without state budget, Powerball, Mega Millions drawings end this week

 Smith testified that Powerball sales have already dropped since news broke that the state is being dropped from sales.

-Smith noted retail owners are also seeing a drop in sales, in addition to not buying Lottery products, they are also not buying other products.
+Smith noted retail owners are also seeing a drop in sales.
+In addition to not buying Lottery products, customers are also not buying other products.

 State Rep. David Harris, R-Mount Prospect, called the Illinois Lottery mess “the height of political stupidity,” while trying to encourage lawmakers to come up with a bill to grant the state appropriations authority to pay winners.